We unleash your business potential by maximize the business innovation.

 Q2: Is antimony considered a critical or conflict mineral?

-A: Yes.
-Antimony is classified as a critical mineral by many nations due to its economic importance and supply risk.
-It is also listed as a conflict mineral under regulations like the Dodd-Frank Act, making responsible sourcing and supply chain transparency from the mine to the ingot a critical priority.
+Yes.
+Antimony is classified as a critical mineral by many countries due to its economic importance and supply risk.
+It is also listed as a conflict mineral under regulations like the Dodd-Frank Act, making responsible sourcing and supply chain transparency from mine to ingot a critical priority.

-Q3: Why is purity so important for antimony ingots?
+Q3: Why is purity so important in antimony ingots?

-A: Purity is crucial as trace impurities can severely degrade the performance of the final product, leading to failures in sensitive applications like semiconductor devices or reduced efficiency in batteries.
+Purity is vital because trace impurities can seriously degrade the performance of the final product, leading to failures in sensitive applications like semiconductor devices or reduced efficiency in batteries.

-Q4: Why are antimony prices so high, and is there a push to replace it?
+Q4: Why are antimony prices so high, and is there an effort to replace it?

-A: Yes, prices have skyrocketed by over 800% in recent years due to supply constraints.
-Combined with regulatory pressure from agencies like ECHA, which lists antimony trioxide as a Substance of Very High Concern (SVHC), there is a massive industry push to find safer, more sustainable, and cost-effective alternatives.
+Yes, prices have surged over 800% in recent years due to supply constraints.
+Coupled with regulatory pressure from agencies like ECHA, which lists antimony trioxide as a Substance of Very High Concern (SVHC), there is a major industry effort to find safer, more sustainable, and cost-effective alternatives.

-Q5: How do I properly store antimony ingots?
+Q5: How should I store antimony ingots properly?

-A: Proper storage is essential.
-Ingots should be kept in a cool, dry, and well-ventilated area away from incompatible materials like strong acids and bases.
-This prevents unwanted chemical reactions and maintains product quality for 6 to 12 months from receipt
+Ingots should be stored in a cool, dry, and well-ventilated area, away from incompatible materials like strong acids and bases.